jonasdelacour/LockstepDualisation/README.md

 ```
 make validation
 ```
+The validation checks the results from all the parallel implementations against the reference sequential dualization implementation in the Fullerene software package.
+For every \( 20 \le n \le 200 \), the check is performed against a random sample of 10,000 dual \( C_n \) fullerene isomer graphs (or the full isomer space if smaller than 10,000).
+We verify that the results are identical.

+The benchmarks can also be performed interactively with the Jupyter notebook, `reproduce.ipynb`.

 ### Manual build
 In case the automatic build fails for some reason, the individual steps to build and run the software is as follows: